CEO: Schools reject offer to pay students’ late lunch bills

 In an editorial Tuesday, the Times-Tribune of Scranton called the threats shameful and an act of hubris.
 The paper urged lawmakers and the state Department of Education to “outlaw such outlandish conduct by law and regulation covering lunch debt collection.”

-The district’s federal programs director, Joseph Muth, has said school officials considered serving peanut butter and jelly sandwiches to students with overdue accounts but received legal advice warning against it.
+School officials considered serving peanut butter and jelly sandwiches to students with overdue accounts but received legal advice warning against it, the district’s federal programs director, Joseph Muth, has said.

 School district officials have said they planned other ways to get the lunch money, such as filing a district court complaint or placing liens on properties.